 Following the failure to secure a concession, an additional €2.4 billion of public funds were put into the programme and at that time the European Union took control of all European GNSS assets.
 For Galileo a new timeline was set with a target to meet Initial Operational Capability (IOC) in 2014 with 18 satellites in orbit.
-From 2014 additional satellites would be launched to achieve Full Operational Capability (FOC) in 2019; although a 30 satellite constellation was planned, FOC can be achieved with 24 vehicles.
+Then from 2014 additional satellites would be launched to achieve Full Operational Capability (FOC) in 2019; although a 30 satellite constellation was originally planned, FOC would now be achieved with 24 vehicles.
 In December 2016 the GNSS Supervisory Agency (GSA) declared an Initial Services and it wasn't until 5 December 2021 that the final pair of satellites (GSAT 0223 & 0224) were lauched bringing the constellation to 26 operational satellites.

 One of the penalties that the Galileo programme suffered with the failure of the concession was that the integrity function planned for the constellation, which would have provided an independent and global Safety of Life (SOL) service, had to be cancelled.
 Therefore, like the other three ‘core’ constellations additional augmentation to the Galileo signal will be required to provide SOL.